 You can use subtitles to reinforce your speaking and listening and improve your reading.
 You can also watch the shows multiple times and take notes to enrich your learning experience.

-Yet, it is vital not solely to rely on TV series to learn the language.
+Yet, it is vital not to rely solely on TV series to learn the language.
 Include resources such as books, podcasts, apps, and language exchanges to create an all-around learning plan.